 The History of Sangiovese Wine

-Sangiovese’s winemaking history dates back over 2,000 years, placing it among the oldest cultivated grape varieties in Italy.
-The earliest documentation appears in the 16th century in Tuscany, where it became the defining varietal of central Italian viticulture.
-Its deep historical roots and cultural significance underpin its reputation as a benchmark red in European winemaking.
+Sangiovese’s winemaking history stretches back over 2,000 years, placing it among the oldest cultivated grape varieties in Italy.
+The earliest documented references appear in 16th-century Tuscany, where it became the defining varietal of central Italian viticulture.
+That kind of historical depth isn’t just romantic.
+It underpins the wine’s reputation as a benchmark red in European winemaking.

 • Roman Era: Sangiovese is believed to have been domesticated by the Etruscans and widely cultivated during the Roman Empire.
 Its adaptability to varied climates and soils led to its proliferation across the Italian peninsula.